-Ptolemy II offers a unified infrastructure for implementations of a number of models of computation.
+tion.
 The overall architecture consists of a set of packages that provide generic support for all models of computation and a set of packages that provide more specialized support for particular models of computation.
 Examples of the former include packages that contain math libraries, graph algorithms, an interpreted expression language, signal plotters, and interfaces to media capabilities such as audio.
 Examples of the latter include packages that support clustered graph representations of models, packages that support executable models, and domains, which are packages that implement a particular model of computation.